Belgium tells Lufthansa state aid possible if its conditions met

-BRUSSELS (Reuters) - The Belgian government said on Friday it had told Lufthansa (LHAG.DE) it could only invest in its Belgian subsidiary Brussels Airlines if certain conditions were met, according to a joint statement with Lufthansa.
+BRUSSELS, May 15 (Reuters) - The Belgian government said on Friday it had told Lufthansa it could only invest in its Belgian subsidiary Brussels Airlines if certain conditions were met, according to a joint statement with Lufthansa.

 Belgian prime minister Sophie Wilmes and key ministers said the government needed guarantees of a realistic and future-oriented business plan that saw the Belgian carrier as a profitable operation with favourable job prospects.